T in the Park 2009

-T in the Park 2009 was the sixteenth T in the Park festival to take place since 1994.
-It took place on the weekend of Friday 10 July – Sunday 12 July, at Balado, in Perth and Kinross, Scotland.
-Kings of Leon, Snow Patrol, Blur and The Killers headlined; 2009 was the first time the festival had seen four headliners.

-As with the 2008 festival, the campsite officially opened on the Thursday evening to prevent traffic queues forming on the Friday.
+T in the Park 2009 was the sixteenth T in the Park festival held since 1994.
+Held on the weekend of Friday, 10 July – Sunday, 12 July, at Balado, in Perth and Kinross, and Scotland.
+Bands like Kings of Leon, Snow Patrol, Blur and The Killers headlined.
+2009 was the first time the festival had seen four headliners.
+In the 2009 festival, the campsite officially opened the first day of the festival (a Thursday evening) to prevent traffic queues forming on Friday.

 Build Up

 The first batch of "early bird" tickets sold out in ten hours on 15 July 2008.
 On 27 February 2009, NME announced that camping tickets for the event had already sold out.